Beehive Centre Planning Update

 Carol’s relationship with preloved fashion stretches back many years, as a young single parent she would dress her children in items from jumble sales out of economic necessity but never resented doing it.
 Jumble sales gave way to charity shops and styles change but, although she found herself on a firmer footing financially, she refused to buy distressed jeans with holes and grunge shirts at high street prices.

-Mill Road EcoChic Fashion Show invites you to:
+Mill Road EcoChic Fashion Show provided:

-• browse pop-up stalls that focus on sustainable fashion
+• pop-up stalls focused on sustainable fashion

 For full details and to book tickets, click through to the Mill Road Fringe’s Mill Road EcoChic Fashion Show page.